General privacy statement

 If your data is incorrect, you can contact the local authorities to have it adjusted.
 This is what we refer to as the “right of correction”.

 You are legally entitled to request the removal of data, although this is not always possible.
-It is not possible to have your data removed from the Key Registration of Persons.
+It is not possible to have your data removed from the personal records database.
 The municipality is bound to legal retention periods.
 If there is no legal necessity for the retention of your data, it can be removed.
 For instance, the destruction of your data after a job interview.

 If you have an objection against processing of your data or against a way of processing, you can contact the local authorities.